Top 10 Tax Deductions for Small Businesses

 These circumstances are particularly common amongst small businesses, as they choose to manage their financial duties without seeking the help of a professional tax consultant.

-If you’re aiming to grow your company’s financial performance, here’s a list of the top 10 small business tax deductions UK every savvy owner should take advantage of.
+IIf you’re aiming to grow your company’s financial performance, here’s our small business tax deductions checklist; something every savvy owner should take advantage of.

 What expenses are tax deductible?

 According to HM Revenue & Customs, an item becomes a deductible business expense when incurred wholly, exclusively and necessarily for business purposes.
 Any items purchased for personal use are not eligible for small business tax deductions, but those acquired for a mix of purposes may be partially deductible.